0x35565/Deauthor/README.md

 Ether() to automatically retrieve the source mac address of the interface we're sending from because we're super lazy.
 NOTE: Ether is not essential for this to work, it's convenience.
 Dot11() This part of the packet is the Dot11 protocol itself, the subtype argument sets it to the subtype 1100 which is Deauthentication.
 It's a management frame used by the router on end devices that are in the process of disconnecting themselves from the network.

-If you want a more in depth explanation of the Dot11 protocol, i encourage you to visit: https://en.wikipedia.org/wiki/802.11_frame_types which explains what each field
+If you want a more in depth explanation of the Dot11 protocol, i encourage you to visit: https://en.wikipedia.org/wiki/802.11_frame_types which gives you a full list of the available subtypes and lots of other juicy information.

 # What operating systems does Deauthor run on?

-POSIX, Windows you name it, we support it.
+POSIX, Windows